Formby: Transport

 Formby Bypass (A565) was built during 1936-37 to take the major Liverpool to Southport route out of Formby and cut alongside the fringe of the town.
 The bypass is a dual carriageway with two roundabouts and three sets of traffic lights.
 It has been the scene of many accidents, some fatal and there are calls from some for the scrapping of a proposed motorway link as a result.
 The B5195 links Formby with Ormskirk and Maghull.
-Motorways are easily accessible, the M58 and M57 are both 6 miles from Formby.
+Motorways are easily accessible, the M58 and M57 are both 6 miles from Formby..

-With the town's major growth period around the early 20th century and Formby never really having any major industry, the road system followed an American style method of road building.
-Major roads in the town are wide and in an almost block formation with housing estates being built into those blocks.

 There are two railway stations: Formby railway station and, less than a mile north, Freshfield railway station.
-Both are on the Northern Line of the Merseyrail network, which runs from Hunts Cross to Southport.
+Both are on the Northern Line of the Merseyrail network, which has traditionally run from Hunts Cross to Southport.
+However, from August 25, 2024 this service now terminates at Liverpool Central, with the Hunt's Cross service now running to Ormskirk.

 Trains are frequent (typically every 15 minutes) and are a popular way of commuting, especially to the city centre of Liverpool.

 Bus services in the town are provided by Arriva North West, Stagecoach Merseyside & South Lancashire from Preston Depot and Merseytravel.
 These include services to Southport, Ince Blundell, Liverpool, Southport and Formby District General Hospital and Merseytravel's Formby circular routes.

 The nearest commercial airport is in Liverpool which is 17 miles away.
-Manchester Airport seconds that, 36 miles away.
+Manchester Airport is 36 miles away.
 Liverpool Airport is reachable using Liverpool's suburban railway network, Merseyrail, via Liverpool South Parkway.

 London is under two hours away via train from Runcorn railway station which is 25 miles / 45 minutes drive from Formby, or from Liverpool Lime Street railway station which is 11 miles / 30 minutes drive.

 In addition to motorised transport, Formby is served by excellent cycle routes, mainly centring on the pinewoods along the coast leading to both Southport and Liverpool.
 There are also many cycle lanes on the roads leading to the larger conurbations to the north and south.